YashTrikannad/mpc_av/README.md

 # mpc_av

-This repository runs modern predictive controller for trajectory generation and tracking of Autonomus Vehicles.
+This repository runs model predictive controller for trajectory generation and tracking of Autonomus Vehicles.
 Note: This repository uses cvxgen to solve mpc optimization equations which requires a license (/acadmeic license)

 ![mpc example gif](mpc_av.gif)